Mshishegar/bitcoin/doc/Successful.payment.ika.motto.md

 Mr. Ika Motto

-* The amount of $115 was successfully paid and registered.
+* The amount of $460 was successfully paid and registered.

-* The transfer license BTC Approval code has been activated for your project in the blockchain.
+* The transfer license Sync master bus loader code BTC has been activated for your project in the blockchain.
   #